ILIAS-eLearning/ILIAS/components/ILIAS/UICore/PRIVACY.md

 # UICore Privacy

-Disclaimer: This documentation does not guarantee completeness or correctness.
-Please report any missing or incorrect information using the ILIAS issue tracker or contribute a fix via Pull Request ( docs/development/contributing.md#pull-request-to-the-repositories).
+> **Disclaimer: This documentation does not guarantee completeness or accuracy.
+Please report any missing or incorrect information by submitting a [Pull Request](https://github.com/ILIAS-eLearning/ILIAS/blob/trunk/docs/development/contributing.md#pull-request-to-the-repositories) or, if you prefer, via the [ILIAS bug tracker](https://mantis.ilias.de).
+When using the bug tracker, please select the corresponding component in the **Category** field.**

 ## General Information